 An overgrown lingual frenulum, on the other hand, can result in what’s commonly known as being “tongue tied.”
 When this attachment extends too far towards the tip of the tongue it can result in serious restrictions on your child’s ability to eat and speak properly.
 This will often start to present as a problem as early as 12 - 18 months, when you notice your child having a hard time speaking.
 Older children may also notice the tissue getting caught in their lower teeth.
 A dentist can also help diagnose a potential problem, and may notice the lingual frenulum causing gum recession of the lower teeth.
 Removal in these instances removes the risk of periodontal trouble and restores eating and speaking functions.

 The good news is that frenectomies, when performed with a laser, are quick, fairly painless procedures with next to no bleeding and little recovery time needed.
-In our office, we perform them for as little as $225 and they take about 20 minutes.
+In our office, we perform them in as little as 20 minutes.
 If you think you or your child might benefit from this procedure, call us and schedule an exam today!